 The same goes for a book description.
 Grammar and spelling mistakes in the blurb for books on Amazon is an immediate sales killer.

 An author checks every single word they write, no matter how few, or where they write them.

 If you think protecting your Twitter account will allow you to control the world, you are dead wrong.

 Not only that, but you are also telling potential followers (readers) to go away because you have no confidence.

 If you are an indie author, you cannot close off a single avenue for readers to find you and your book.

 Blocking users and protecting your Twitter account is silly.
 Followers cannot do anything to you.

 Well, except that they can all buy your books.

 3. You know everything now.

-Sure, you are a new author so now you don’t need to read, research, learn and improve.
-If you are not learning every day, your are not an author.
+Sure, you are a new author, so now you don’t need to read, research, learn, and improve.

 4. You extend the truth.